"da bomb" |

 Definition: (spelled "dumbread") "noun; a heavy baked bread made with baking powder instead of yeast.
 Tis a long time me ain' eat a good dumbread; I mus' aks mi granny to bake one fo' me."

-Source: Page 68, A Brief Description and Dictionary of the Language Used in the Virgin Islands.
+Source: Page 68, Roy, John D. A Brief Description and Dictionary of the Language Used in the Virgin Islands.
+St. Thomas, USVI.
+1975.

 Definition: "Dumb bread.
 A heavy Johnny cake."